-Over-rescuing leadership: Why saving your team quietly breaks sales performance
+Over-rescuing leadership: Why saving your team can actually hold back performance

-Over-rescuing leadership is the mistake high-performing sales leaders rarely see
+Over-rescuing leadership is the mistake leaders rarely spot

-They swoop in with the reflexes of a seasoned firefighter: a deal flares → they leap; a proposal smokes → they rewrite it; a salesperson hesitates → they take over the call with a confident, reassuring “leave it with me.”
+Some leaders can’t help themselves.
+They swoop in with the reflexes of a seasoned firefighter: a deadline flares → they leap; a deliverable smokes → they stamp it out; a colleague hesitates → they seize the task with a crisp, heroic “leave it with me.”

 Everyone praises their speed.
+Their competence.
+Their kindness.
 Their standards.
-Their commercial instinct.

-But beneath the applause, something begins to warp.
-When leaders rescue too often, they create sales organisations that look efficient on the surface but are quietly hollowing out underneath.
+But beneath the applause, something begins to warp – a slight bending of organisational gravity.
+Because when leaders rescue too much, they create a culture that looks smooth and high-functioning but is quietly hollowing out from within.

-Over-rescuing leaders create the same effect in sales teams.
-Every time someone starts to stretch, struggle or learn, the leader intervenes and resets the environment to their preferred state.
+Over-rescuing leaders create the same effect.
+Every time the team starts to learn, struggle or stretch, the leader swoops in and “resets” the world to their preferred state.
+No weathering.
 No mistakes.
-No discomfort.
 No evolution.

 A system preserved, not progressed.

-At first, salespeople defer out of respect: “You’re better at this.”
-Then out of efficiency: “You’ll do it faster.”
-Eventually out of expectation: “It’s easier if you handle it.”
+At first, people defer out of respect: “You’re the expert.
+You’re the boss.”
+Then out of convenience: “You’ll do it faster.
+You’ll do it exactly as you want it done” Eventually out of expectation: “It’s easier if you handle it.”

-Responsibility shifts from a shared muscle to a spectator sport.
-Leaders who always catch the falling plates teach everyone else that letting plates fall is safe — because someone senior will always intervene.
+Responsibility moves from being a shared muscle to a spectator sport.
+A leader who always catches the falling plates inadvertently teaches everyone else that letting plates fall is perfectly safe.

 Every time a leader intervenes, they widen the developmental canyon between themselves and the team.
 The leader’s knowledge compounds; the team’s stagnates.